Sample Computer Science Major Program

 - Capstone course in computer science, required for the major.
 (It is usually reserved for seniors but can be taken by juniors with the strong background given by this program).

-NOTE: To satisfy all requirements before enrolling in the engineering school, it may be necessary for the student to take a year of chemistry in summer school, and to register for five courses during two semesters while at Clark.
+NOTE: To satisfy all requirements before enrolling in the engineering school, it may be necessary for the student to register for five courses during two semesters while at Clark.